 Investing in equity shares requires you to find answers to many questions related to the underlying company.
 Will it be able to continue selling its product or service at a profit?
 To grow their market will they need to take on debt, and if so, how much debt?
 Is the management capable of managing growth?
 And so on.

-You should also be able to pull out the financial statements, its balance sheet, profit and loss statement, compare financials across time periods and infer whether the company is of sound financial health.
+You should also be able to pull out the financial statements, its, profit and loss statement, compare financials across time periods and infer whether the company is of sound financial health.

 Lastly, you have to analyse whether the share price in the market reflects the financial health and future earnings along with its management quality.
 Is the price over compensating for the positives, and thereby, expensive or is it yet to reflect all the positives and is available cheaply.